top of page

 University of Tokyo

-Prof. Akira Ejiri
+Professor Akira Ejiri

 Tohoku University

-Prof. Yuji Hatano
+Professor Yuji Hatano

 Institute of Science Tokyo

-Associate Prof. Hiroaki Tsutsui
+Associate Professor Hiroaki Tsutsui

 Kyoto University

-Prof. Hitoshi Tanaka
+Professor Hitoshi Tanaka

-Kyoto Fusioneering
+Kyoto Fusioneering Co., Ltd.

-Prof. Satoshi Konishi
+Professor Satoshi Konishi

-Princeton Plasma Physics Laboratory (US)
+Princeton Plasma Physics Laboratory

 Dr. Masayuki Ono

-Canadian Nuclear Laboratories (Canada)
+Canadian Nuclear Laboratories

 Dr. Sam Suppiah

-Fusion Fuel Cycles (Canada)
+Fusion Fuel Cycles

 Dr. Ian Castillo